 The Audit Committee of the Board of Directors of the Company oversees the Company's financial reporting process on behalf of the Board of Directors.
-The committee is made up solely of independent directors, as defined in the applicable NYSE and SEC rules, and it operates under a written charter, amended and effective as of March 2020 and approved by the Board of Directors, which is available under the "Governance" tab on the Company's website at http://investors.comfortsystemsusa.com.
+The committee is made up solely of independent directors, as defined in the applicable NYSE and SEC rules, and it operates under a written charter, amended and effective as of March 2020, reviewed as of March 2021, and approved by the Board of Directors, which is available under the "Governance" tab on the Company's website at http://investors.comfortsystemsusa.com.